Bocce Club Pizza on Hertel prepping for the Buffalo Bill’s big game day

 Usually when there’s a Bills game the pizza joint goes through more than 200 orders for pizza and wings, and this Sunday is no different.
 Owners expect to clear more than 300 orders for game day foods.

-“We’re going to to treat this day as we did the Superbowl last year,” said Aaron Lamarca, co-owner Bocce Club Pizza on Hertel.
+“We’re going to treat this day as we did the Superbowl last year,” said Aaron Lamarca, co-owner Bocce Club Pizza on Hertel.
 “We’re a sports town.
-Buffalo is passionate about their teams and they’re passionate about locally owned restaurants.”
+Buffalo is passionate about their teams and they’re passionate about locally-owned restaurants.”

 For more information on Bocce Club Pizza on Hertel visit https://www.facebook.com/bocceonhertel